 Synchronising Contacts with Customers and More

 In order to synchronise the contact card with the customer card, the vendor card and the bank account card, you must select a business relation code for customers, vendors, and bank accounts.
-For example, you can only link a contact with an existing customer if you have selected a business relation code for customers in the Marketing Setup window.
+For example, you can only link a contact with an existing customer if you have selected a business relation code for customers on the Marketing Setup page.

 Assigning a Number Series to Contacts and Opportunities

 You can set up a number series for contacts and opportunities.
-If you have set up a number series for contacts, when you create a contact, and press Enter in the No. field on the contact card, the program automatically enters the next available contact number.
+If you have set up a number series for contacts, when you create a contact, and press Enter in the No. field on the contact card, application automatically enters the next available contact number.

 For more information about number series, see Create Number Series.